EU Ambassador Accuses Liberian Media Of “falsehood” Personal Attacks and Paid for Journalism against Foreign Minister Kemayah

-The Head of the European Union Delegation to Liberia, Laurent Helahousse, said that the media in Liberia has been engaged in a series of money induced story writing which do not represent “my friend” (Kemayah), the Minister of Foreign Affairs.
+The Head of the European Union Delegation to Liberia, Delahousse Laurent, said that the media in Liberia has been engaged in a series of money-induced story writing which does not represent “my friend” (Kemayah), the Minister of Foreign Affairs.

-Speaking at Freedom of Information Roundtable at the Corina Hotel on Monrovia Monday, the highest ranking official of the of the EU in Liberia could be heard saying “I see of personal attacks against my good friend the minister of foreign Affairs which are contrary for instance”.
+Speaking at the Freedom of Information Roundtable at the Corina Hotel on Monrovia Monday, the highest-ranking official of the EU in Liberia could be heard saying “I see of personal attacks against my good friend the minister of foreign Affairs which are contrary for instance”.

 Said Amb Delahousse: “I see articles in the media that are obviously being bought”.

 Mr Delahousse described media reports on Foreign Minister Kemayah as “make money to publish and they don’t represent any form of truth”.

 The EU Head of delegation, however, failed to provide any evidence or state specific instances and or occasions on which Liberian journalists published “paid for stories” or spread “falsehoods” against Minister Kemayah, as he alleged.